Wealth Advisor Jobs in USA with Visa Sponsorship

 Do I need Series 7 and 66 licenses before applying for sponsorship?

 Not necessarily.
-Many employers sponsor H-1B petitions for candidates who will obtain licenses after starting work.
+Many employers sponsor H-1B visa petitions for candidates who will obtain licenses after starting work.
 However, you'll need work authorization before taking licensing exams.
 Some firms prefer candidates with international equivalent certifications like CFA charterholder status.

 How to find Wealth Advisor jobs with visa sponsorship?